The Raid of Angus

 Through his marriage to Euphemie Countess of Ross in 1382, Alexander acquired perhaps his most valuable possessions, the Earldom of Ross and shared ownership of Lewis.
 Skye and Dingwall.

 Alexander gained much of his power and land because of his ability to lead and control the warlike and independent warriors of the highlands.
 He was entrusted with that role by David II and Robert II.
 There were many times however, when Alexander could not, or would not, curb the violent excesses of his men.
 In likelihood if he had tried to hold them in check too much, he would have forfeited his own position, and possibly his life.
-His people were Celtic, in whose traditions warfare, feuding and raiding were deeply embedded.
-At the same time Alexander used this situation to his advantage, often terrorizing his neighbours to further his ends, pay back scores and to demonstrate his importance to the kingdom.
+His people were Celtic traditions in which warfare, feuding and raiding were deeply embedded.
+At the same time Alexander used this situation to his advantage, often terrorizing his neighbours to followed further his ends, pay back scores and to demonstrate his importance to the kingdom.

 This violent activity rose to a crescendo in 1390, when he took advantage of a power vacuum after his father’s death.
 He also saw the opportunity resulting from the absence of his opponents, Sir John Dunbar and Sir David Lindsay, who were jousting in London.
 Alexander was in a rage at the Church and in particular with the Bishop of Moray, Alexander Bur.
 He sacked and burned a series of northern towns of Buchan.
 He destroyed Pluscarden Abbey, 18 mansion houses of the clergy n Forres, the monastery of Greyfriars, St Giles parish church, the Hospital of Maison Dieu and most notoriously of all, Elgin Cathedral.